-Well, frankly, anyone online with a product or service (yikes–that’s a lot of people!).
+Well, frankly, anyone with online with a product or service should be executing a UX review monthly — at the very least annually.
 A UX review benefits all types of organizations, including software-as-a-service (SaaS) companies, eCommerce stores, and subscription-based services.
-The usability of your website or app is crucial, as this commonly hurts business’s bottom line.
+The usability of your website or app is crucial.
+Poor UX hurts business’s bottom line.

 In summary, this is what you can expect from getting a UX review:

-- The UX review team you work with will conduct a usability review using a detailed UX review checklist to examine each area of your interface.
+- The UX review team you work with will conduct a usability review using a detailed checklist to examine each area of your interface.

 - You and the UX team will determine which areas fail to meet the expectations of your customers.

 - The UX review team should provide a detailed summary of the issues they found.
-This will be your guideline in delivering a better user experience and reducing churn rates.
+This will be your guideline in delivering a better user experience, thus reducing churn rates.

-- Along with reducing churn rates, improving the UX of your product may lead to improvements in other metrics, such as increased brand awareness, engagement, and customer loyalty.
+- Improving the UX of your product may also lead to improvements in other metrics, such as increased brand awareness, engagement, and customer loyalty.

 - You may even experience fewer customer complaints and increased customer satisfaction.

-If you want to develop a more profitable service, consider working with an experienced UX design firm.
-A thorough UX review workshop can help uncover the reasons behind your high churn rates.
+If you want to develop a more profitable platform, consider working with an experienced UX design firm.
+A thorough UX review workshop and report can reveal the reasons behind your high churn rates.

 To start exploring solutions, hire a team of experts for the price of one UX designer.
-Mike, our Head of Partnerships at WANDR, can help you learn about getting an affordable UX review.
+We can help you learn about getting an affordable UX review.